fission/fission.io/content/en/docs/fission-cli/fission_spec_list.md

 ```
       --deployid string     --id |:|: Deployment ID for the spec deployment config
       --specdir string      Directory to store specs, defaults to ./specs
-      --specignore string   File containing specs to be ingored inside --specdir, defaults to .specignore
+      --specignore string   File containing specs to be ignored inside --specdir, defaults to .specignore
   -h, --help                help for list
 ```